upb-lea/reinforcement_learning_course_materials/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 [![made-with-latex](https://img.shields.io/badge/Made%20with-LaTeX-1f425f.svg)](https://www.latex-project.org/)

-Lecture notes, tutorial tasks including solutions as well as online videos for the reinforcement learning course hosted by Paderborn University
+Lecture notes, tutorial tasks including solutions as well as online videos for the reinforcement learning course hosted by Paderborn University.
+Source code for the entire course material is open and everyone is cordially invited to use it for self-learning (students) or to set up your own course (lecturers).
 ![Example](./img/wordcloud.svg)

 # Lecture Content